oresat/low-gain-radio/docs/Parts_Selection.md

 Eagle Part Reference: Y1
 [Datasheet](https://support.epson.biz/td/api/doc_check.php?dl=brief_FA-20H_en.pdf)
 Reasons: Fits the frequency we wanted at 32MHz.
 High bit rate operations for 600kbits on the KW0x needed a crystal of maximum +- 15ppm, which this is 10ppm.
 Also fits within the temperature range of -40C-85C.
 Rad-Hard Analogue: Swept quartz is likely required for space operation.
 From some searching there seem to be none that fit the footprint of normal devices.
+(TODO)

 #### Inverter
 Part No.: NC7SZ05P5X